StefanoMammola/Palacio_et_al_2021_FD_protocol/README.md

 R code and data to generate Figure 1 in:

-Palacio, F. X., Callaghan, C., Cardoso, P., Hudgins, E. J., Jarzyna, M. A., Ottaviani, G., ... & Mammola, S. (2021).
+Palacio, F. X., Callaghan, C., Cardoso, P., Hudgins, E. J., Jarzyna, M. A., Ottaviani, G., ... & Mammola, S. (2022).
 A protocol for reproducible functional diversity analyses.
-EcoEvoRxiv, doi:10.32942/osf.io/yt9sb
+Ecography, in press.